The difference between 304 & 316 stainless steel

 Capic Range of Stainless Steel Kitchen Equipment

-The Capic range of cooking chambers, suites and tunnels, combi ovens, cooker/coolers, kettle/bratt pans, small appliances and more make use of the highest quality stainless steel.
+The Capic range of cooking chambers, French cooking suite and tunnels, combi ovens, cooker/coolers, kettle/bratt pans, small appliances and more make use of the highest quality stainless steel.
 We employ state of the art technologies and engineering techniques.
 The stainless steel used in the construction of our industrial cooking equipment embodies the pinnacle of resistance, strength, hygiene and ease of maintenance.
 In addition, they are a breeze in terms of keeping clean and hygienically sanitary.
 Contact us for further details.